A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Methodology

-\textbf{Learning clustering structure on all samples using a semi-supervised learning strategy.} Using the contrastive learning strategy improves the clustering cleanness for labeled samples; however, due to limited and imbalanced labeled samples, the learned centers are easily guided by the given labeled samples, which might fail in inferencing.
-To overcome the scarcity of labeled training samples and ensure the clusters are applicable to all samples, our approach takes the idea from~\cite{xie2016unsupervised} to minimize the distance between the cluster assignment and some target cluster distribution.
-For labeled samples, the target distribution can be directly derived from the label, while for the unlabeled samples, the target distribution is derived from high confidence predictions of the current cluster distribution from all samples.
-Formally, our approach calculates the probability of assigning the embedding $\mathbf{E_i}$ to the cluster $j$ with a center $\mu_j$ as Following the work in~\cite{xie2016unsupervised}, our approach derives an auxiliary distribution made up of the high confidence assignments of the current distribution (referred as $Q$).
-The main idea is to emphasize data points assigned with high confidence to ensure cluster purity.
-Equation~\ref{eq: P} defines the computation of auxiliary distribution (referred as $P$), where the second power of $q_{ij}$ places more weight on the instances near the center and the division of $\sum_{i} q_{ij}$ normalizes based on the cluster size, making the model robust to biased classes.
-Note that for labeled samples, our approach replaces the true distribution with the auxiliary distribution and hence enables the training process in a semi-supervised manner.
-To measure the distance between the distributions $P$ and $Q$, our approach computes the KL divergence to measure their distance.
-The clustering oriented loss is defined as, Therefore, the total loss is the sum of contrastive center loss and KL divergence loss with a hyper-parameter $\lambda$,
+Due to the limited and imbalanced labeled samples, the learned centers are easily guided by the given labeled samples and might fail during inference.
+To overcome the scarcity of labeled training samples and ensure the clusters are applicable to all samples, our approach introduces a clustering refinement process that iteratively minimizes the distance between the cluster assignment and some target cluster distribution using all samples in a semi-supervised manner.
+For the labeled samples, the target cluster distribution can be directly derived from the labels, while for the unlabeled samples, the target distribution is derived from high confidence predictions of the current cluster distribution.